Skip to main content

 What is the accuracy of Parkinson's Disease screening?

 Parkinson's Disease screening accuracy: AUC 0.97 — peer-reviewed.
-The platform is 510(k) cleared and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.
+The platform is peer-reviewed across 19 published studies and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.

 FREE GUIDE